veronalabs/onboarding/README.md

-# onboarding
+# WordPress Onboarding

-This package containes only Wizard class which follows singleton pattern, </br>
+This package contains only Wizard class which follows a singleton pattern, </br>
-for making instance of the class you just need:
+To make an instance of the class you need the following:

 <code>$wizard = Wizard::getInstance();</code>

 ### config() method
-now we need register our config with <code> config($array) </code> method that accepts only one array type argument with the following consideration:
+now we need register our config with <code>config($array)</code> method that accepts only one array type argument with the following consideration:

 This array **MUST** include: